 Phone:+358 9 666118

 This was the first restaurant that we ate at in Finland and were pleasantly surprised by our experience.
 Muru, in our opinion, serves the best truffle ravioli!

 Phone: +358 300 472335

 9. Enjoy Linnanmaki Amusement Park

-Located only 4 kms away from the centre of Helsinki, Linnanmaki Amusement Park has something for all ages.
-If roller coasters and games are your thing then you must make Linnanmaki part of your itinerary.
+Located only 4 km away from the centre of Helsinki, Linnanmaki Amusement Park has something for all ages.
+If roller coasters and games interest you then you must make Linnanmaki part of your itinerary.

 Your Helsinki Card gets you free entry to the park and the Panorama Tower, as well as nine free amusement rides for children.

 10. Discover peace and quiet at the Kamppi Chapel